stevengonsalvez/promptregistry-mcp/README.md

 // Example client configuration JSON
 {
   "mcpServers": {
-    "localPromptSquire": {
+    "localPromptRegistry": {
       "command": "node", // Or your system's Node.js executable path "args": [
-        "/full/path/to/your/mcp-prompt-squire/dist/server.js" // Absolute path to the compiled server ],
+        "/full/path/to/your/mcp-promptregistry/dist/server.js" // Absolute path to the compiled server ],
       "env": {}
     }
   }
 }
 ```
-*Replace `/full/path/to/your/mcp-prompt-squire/` with the actual absolute path to where you cloned/built the server.*
+*Replace `/full/path/to/your/mcp-promptregistry/` with the actual absolute path to where you cloned/built the server.*

 **Option C: Running via Docker**